everpeace/kubectl-pecologs/README.md

   pecologs --since=1s query

 Options:
-      --dry-run='false': dry run mode. just print out commands to be executed.
+      --all-namespaces='false': list pods and containers in all namespaces --dry-run='false': dry run mode. just print out commands to be executed.
   -i, --interactive='true': if you set false, you can skip peco.
       --since='1s': Only return logs newer than a relative duration like 5s, 2m, or 3h.
 Defaults to all.